How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 "I'm not feeling any panic as far as supplies and food goes at my home, but I am feeling the panic of people out in the community and worrying about that," she said.

-Like food and toilet paper, any Canadian who's tried to buy hand sanitizer in the last week knows that many pharmacies and grocery store shelves have been wiped out for a while now.
+Any Canadian who's tried to buy hand sanitizer — food and toilet paper, for that matter — in the last week knows that many pharmacies and grocery store shelves have been picked clean for a while now.

-To help curb people from hoarding supplies, the Taiwan government announced jail sentences of up to seven years and fines of up to the equivalent of a $200,000 Cdn for individuals or businesses who try to profit by raising prices on disease prevention products, like hand sanitizer.
+To help prevent people from hoarding supplies, the Taiwanese government announced jail sentences of up to seven years and fines of up to the equivalent of a $200,000 Cdn for individuals or businesses who try to profit by raising prices on disease-prevention products, such as hand sanitizer.

 "Initially, when people began to be aware [of the virus], there was a shortage.
 It was difficult buying them," said Dr. Mei-shang Ho, a virologist and epidemiologist from Taiwan.